qwertyquerty/pypresence/README.md

 ----------

+## Examples

+Examples can be found in the [examples](https://github.com/qwertyquerty/pypresence/tree/master/examples) directory, and you can contribute your own examples if you wish, just read [examples.md](https://github.com/qwertyquerty/pypresence/blob/master/examples/examples.md)!

 ### Welp, you made it all the way through the docs.
 If you see any errors or incorrect items, please do make a pull request!